naibarn/SmartSpec/.smartspec/workflows/smartspec_project_copilot.md

 ### Orchestrator/meta notes (not user flags)

-- `--kilocode` is a platform mode indicator and is shown only in Kilo examples.
+- `--platform kilo` is a platform mode indicator and is shown only in Kilo examples.
 - `--nosubtasks` (if supported) is an orchestrator hint and MUST NOT change semantics.

 No other flags in v6.